-- experiences of people in the service
+- · experiences of people using the service

 - staff practices

-- communication and interactions
+- communication and interactions.

 - staff are supporting people effectively during visits.

-- people using the service

-- staff

-- · relatives, friends and carers of people using the service
+- people using the service - staff - relatives, advocates, friends and carers of people using the service - other professionals who provide support to the service or individuals.

-- visiting professionals and stakeholders.

 - staff rota and deployment

 - risk assessment/plans/polices for lone working where appropriate

-- · tools for assessing staffing.
+- tools for assessing staffing arrangements.

-- · staff roles and duties - how information in care and support plans informs staffing - how the manager monitors staffing levels and skill mix, and when adjustments are made - staff rota and deployment is it meeting people's needs, how do you know - the use of agency or sessional staff and how this is managed.
+- staff roles and responsibilities - how information in care and support plans informs staffing arrangements - how the manager monitors staffing levels and skill mix, and when adjustments are made - staff rota and deployment is it meeting people's needs, how do you know? - the use of agency or sessional staff and how this is managed.